If you've registered on race-nation.co.uk before, sign in here

-Tell us....what would you like to achieve?
+What would you like to achieve?
 Set yourself a target of as many miles as you wish.
 Remember to be ambitious as time is on your side....you have a whole month to reach your goal after all!
 Why not team up with your friends?

-Plan your own #MyMiles Marathon of 26.2 miles in your own way: plan your own route and run/cycle/row/walk it all in one go, or gradually progress towards your target by completing a diverse range of activities throughout the month!
+Create your own marathon!
+Complete 26.2 miles in your own way: plan your own route and run/cycle/row/walk it all in one go, or gradually progress towards your target by completing a diverse range of activities throughout the month!

-This is the distance a SportsAid athlete, on average, will get through under their own steam in training every week!
-Put yourself in their shoes and see how challenging it is to cover your miles around your busy daily life.
+This is the distance a SportsAid athlete, on average, will get through in training, under their own steam, every week!
+Put yourself in their shoes and see how challenging it is to complete 40 miles in a week around your busy schedule.